-This report presents STRUCTVIEW, a vehicle-based system for the measurement of roadway structure profiles, which uses a scanning laser rangefinder to measure various structure and roadway features while traveling at highway speed.
-Measurement capabilities include horizontal and vertical clearances which can be used to support issuing permits based on vehicle height.
+This report presents enhancements to STRUCTVIEW, a vehicle-based system for the measurement of roadway structure profiles.
+This second-generation system uses a scanning laser rangefinder to measure various structure and roadway features from a vehicle traveling at highway speed.
+Measurement capabilities include horizontal and vertical clearances, which can be used to support issuing permits based on vehicle height.
+The clearance dimensions extracted from STRUCTVIEW sensor data can be exported, e.g. using eXtensible Markup Language (XML), for generation of clearance diagrams.
+Enhancement & Field Evaluation of an Advanced Clearance Measurement System for Highway Structures...